eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 Android only has a single resources folder, and subfolers aren't allowed.
 Naming them this way visually groups related xml files together.

-# Add the Debug Drawer
+# Add the Debug Drawer for every project

 # Retrofit API interfaces in a separate class